DaikoGames/sb1-sb2-sb3-xml-to-Csharp-converter/README.md

 |       | x64 | :white_check_mark: |
 |       | arm64 | :white_check_mark: |
 | Web | none | :x: |

+Currently the Only stable languages are german and english.
+Everything else is translated via AI, because i can´t translate it myself
+I am still working on the translation stuff

 ## You don´t have to install anything.
 The programm installs it automatically for you :)